indrapurnayasa/exportco/GITHUB_CONNECTION.md

 git config --global credential.helper store

 # Test the connection by cloning a repository
-git clone https://github.com/YOUR_USERNAME/hackathon-service.git /tmp/test-clone
+git clone https://github.com/YOUR_USERNAME/exportco.git /tmp/test-clone

 # When prompted:
-# Username: your-github-username
+# Username: indrapurnayasa
 # Password: your-personal-access-token (not your GitHub password!)

 # If successful, remove test clone